Giantpizzahead/judgelite/.github/README.md

 * **final_score** - (done, compile_error) The final score that a submission recieved.
 * **error** - (compile_error, internal_error) If status is compiler_error, the error message that the compiler generated.
 Else, the error code for the internal error.

-A sample submission form / results page can be found on the demo website.
-You can use the code there as an example on how to use the API.
+A sample submission website can be found in this Github repository (check app.py).
+You can use the code as an example on how to use the API.

 In order to use the submission API, you would first need to create some problems to submit to!
-Unfortunately, JudgeLite is currently in alpha, so the web interface for making problems isn't finished yet.
-The file structure for creating problems is pretty easy to create though.
+The web interface for making problems isn't finished yet, but the file structure for creating problems is pretty easy to create (uses YAML and Markdown).
 If you want to try making some problems, take a look at the sample problems in the **sample_problem_info** directory.

 ## License